Arabian Fight

-is a scrolling beat 'em up video game released in arcades by Sega in 1992 (the displayed copyright year is 1991).
-Running on the Sega System 32 arcade system, the game displays pseudo-3D sprite-scaling graphics and supports cooperative multiplayer for up to four players.
+is a scrolling beat 'em up released as an arcade video game by Sega in 1992 (the displayed copyright year is 1991).
+Running on the Sega System 32 arcade system, the game uses pseudo-3D sprite-scaling graphics and supports cooperative multiplayer for up to four players.

 Gameplay

-The gameplay is very similar to many beat 'em up games of the generation, and to Sega's other side-scrolling beat 'em ups Golden Axe and Streets of Rage, using three action buttons, one to punch, one to kick and one for a special attack, in this case, magic based, similar to Golden Axe special attacks.
+The gameplay is similar to many beat 'em up games of the generation, and to Sega's other side-scrolling beat 'em ups Golden Axe and Streets of Rage, using three action buttons, one to punch, one to kick and one for a special attack, in this case, magic based, similar to Golden Axe special attacks.
 Characters can also throw their opponents, and items can be collected from chests, as well as some enemies, to give extra points, restore health and grant the character their special attack.
 The game supports cooperative multiplayer for up to four players.

 The game uses pseudo-3D sprite-scaling techniques to allow characters to move to the far back of the screen and give a feeling of perspective.
 The game also makes use of the foreground, something rarely done at this time, as characters perform special attacks very close to the screen, some so close that only their torso and head will fit; likewise enemies can jump from the foreground to fight (characters cannot be hit while in these animations).
 The backgrounds also utilize parallax scrolling effects.

 There are seven stages in the game, set in various locations ranging from Arabia to India.